SoniaRuiz/vizer/README.md

 vizER platform is fully working and can be reached following [this link](https://snca.atica.um.es/browser/app/vizER).

 ## Related publication

-**Incomplete annotation of OMIM genes is likely to be limiting the diagnostic yield of genetic testing, particularly for neurogenetic disorders**.
+*Incomplete annotation of OMIM genes is likely to be limiting the diagnostic yield of genetic testing, particularly for neurogenetic disorders*.

 For further information about this publication, please visit [this](https://www.biorxiv.org/content/10.1101/499103v1) link.

 ## Developers

-* **Sonia García-Ruiz** - *vizER UI developer*
+* **Sonia García-Ruiz** - vizER UI developer.
-* **David Zhang** - *vizER backend developer and first author of 'Incomplete annotation of OMIM genes is likely to be limiting the diagnostic yield of genetic testing, particularly for neurogenetic disorders'*
+* **David Zhang** - vizER backend developer and first author of *'Incomplete annotation of OMIM genes is likely to be limiting the diagnostic yield of genetic testing, particularly for neurogenetic disorders'*.

 ## Acknowledgments
 * All [RytenLab](https://snca.atica.um.es/RytenLab/Team) members
 * [University College of London](https://www.ucl.ac.uk/)
 * [University of Murcia](https://www.um.es/)